3n0ugh/Python-Notes/16-Builtin Functions.md

       ```

 - str():
-   - It using to convert another data types to strings.
+   - It is used to convert other data types to strings.
-   - It's parameters are error and encoding.
+   - Its parameters are error and encoding.

 - dict():
-   - It is use for creating a dictionary or converting another data types to dictonaries.
+   - It is used for creating a dictionary or converting other data types to dictionaries.

 - callable():
    - That function interrogates object is callable or not.

 - ord():
-   - That function gives to decimal version of characters.
+   - That function gives to the decimal version of characters.

 - oct():
-   - That function is converting any numbers to octal version.
+   - That function is converting any numbers to the octal version.

 - hex():
-   - That function is converting any numbers to hexdecimal version.
+   - That function is converting any numbers to hexadecimal versions.

-- Expressions are using code piece to producing a value.
+- Expressions are using code pieces to producing a value.
 - Strings, Numbers, Operators, List Gen expressions.

-- Statement is a big notion including expressions.

 - eval():
    - We can check bool values with this function because eval() function can take only expressions.